 Component selection during product development typically has long-ranging effects on product cost and reliability.
 Selecting standard components and qualifying multiple suppliers of that component is always preferable but not always practical.
 With unique components, it is critical to select suppliers that fit well in your supply chain strategy and can build a long-term relationship with your company.
 Understanding a supplier’s ability to respond to global challenges will help you to prioritize your efforts in managing supply during challenging times.
 When parts are on allocation, it is critical to be able to leverage relationships to acquire components.
 This is when supply chain design and management are invaluable.

 Future-Proofing Your Design

-In summary, there is always value in good design process and practice.
-Considering how components will be procured, assembled and tested to manufacture your product during the design cycle is a key best practice.
-And wherever your product is today in the product lifecycle, it is likely that situations will arise that are outside of your control and having a robust design will help you manage your risk more effectively.
+In summary, there is always value in a good design process and practice.
+Considering how components will be procured, assembled, and tested to manufacture your product during the design cycle is a key best practice.
+And wherever your product is today in the product lifecycle, it is likely that situations will arise that are outside of your control, and having a robust design will help you manage your risk more effectively.
 In today’s environment, the dividends of DFX are invaluable, so consider what these activities can provide for your product.